Hobo-Hilly/SecurityPlus/OpSec-Incident-Response/Investigational-Data-Sources/README.md

 1. Right click on the start menu
 2. Event Viewer
 3. Select Windows Logs
     - Application (click on the application logs.
-It generates the information in the number of events,)
+It generates the information and the number of events,)

 There is a Filter on the right side of the Event Viewer
 4. Select 'Filter Current Log'